GIS-S-mart/Benchmark-1_MBSE_for_Early_Validation_and_Verification/README.md

 - The solution shall enable systems engineers to demonstrate that the implementations meets the specifications.
 - The solution shall enable systems engineers to vertically trace requirements.
 - The solution shall enable systems engineers to horizontally trace requirements.
-- The solution shall enable stakeholders, especially end-users, to experience the intended operational environment and the systems properties (behavioural and tructural) with a high degree of realism
+- The solution shall enable stakeholders, especially end-users, to experience the intended operational environment and the systems properties (behavioural and structural) with a high degree of realism

 ## Measures of performance